STUDY JAPANESE ONLINE WITH NATIVES HERE

 What does Kodama mean in Japanese?

-"Kodama" is a Japanese word that has multiple meanings.
-Despite being always pronounced the same way, it can mean totally different things depending on the context and the characters.
-Kanji used.
-In this Post, we will look at the main meanings of Kodama in Japanese.
+"Kodama" is a Japanese word that has several meanings.
+Although it is pronounced the same way every time, it can mean totally different things depending on the context and the kanjis used.
+In this article, we will see the main meanings of Kodama in Japanese.

 What does kodama mean?